 As intentions, the Tower signifies that the other person might want to expose or betray you, or in a sense, throw you off the tower.
 In a positive light, the person might instead want to challenge you, urging you to open up to movement and change, and freeing you from the tower that you have been imprisoned in.

-However, the Tower as an intention may just be to expose you to more risks and liberate you from a certain limiting mindset, job, or way of life.
+However, the Tower as the intention may just be to expose you to more risks and liberate you from a certain limiting mindset, job, or way of life.

 The Tower Reversed as Intentions or Wants